baosystems/dhis2-centos/README.md

+# dhis2-centos

+> Get quickly up and running with DHIS2 running in a self-contained Virtual Machine

-# About
+## About

 Install PostgreSQL, Tomcat, Nginx, and DHIS 2.30 on CentOS 7.

-# _WARNING_
+## _WARNING_

 **Do not use this configuration in any production workloads!** Configurations are intended for local development environments _only!_

-# Using
+## tl;dr

 Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html) for your platform.
 Then, in a terminal, navigate to this directory and run `vagrant up`.
-After provisioning is complete, DHIS2 will be accessible at [http://localhost:8080](http://localhost:8080).
+After provisioning is complete, DHIS2 will be accessible at [http://localh$

-## tl;dr

 ```bash
 git clone https://github.com/baosystems/dhis2-centos.git